risawitama/verbose-potato/README.md

-## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+## What do you call a droid that takes the long way around?
+R2 detour.